lilianricaud/cultural-patterns/draft-language.md

 them out.
 But the important question with the hacker approach is what are you aiming to achieve with this impulse.”

+### Misspelled words
+In certain cases freedom of expression or excessive politeness, certain words can be blocked or monitored electronically.

+A simple language hack to avoid this is to use slightly mispelled words to avoid censorship and/or detection.
+For example the combination will speak to a human, but will be hard to detect for an algorithm.

+Bull Shitake

 ### Idées

 Co-Creer langage de pattern dans une organisation pour visualiser la culture existante et les architectures invisibles.